magentalang/magenta/README.md

 !> default    | tty.writef("%s λ ", $)
 ```

-you can have blocks here as well
+you can have blocks here as well, blocks are "owned" by the cases of the catch statement until the first default
 ```cs
 cd("thisPathDoesNotExist")
 !> "notExist" :